Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-i.e., atomic insulators $|\phi\rangle_{p4m}^{\mu_1}$ and $|\phi\rangle_{p4m}^{\mu_2}$ do not change the eigenvalues of any symmetry.
-The discussion of $U^f(1)$ charge sector is identical, so again we start from the original trivial state (\ref{p4m original trivial state}), take above 1D bubble constructions on $\tau_j$ by $n_j\in\mathbb{Z}$ times, and it will lead to a new 0D block-state labeled by:
+Then we consider the possible trivializations via 1D bubble constructions.
+Similar to the TSC case, since the reflection properties of $|\phi\rangle_{p4m}^{\mu_1}$ and $|\phi\rangle_{p4m}^{\mu_2}$ at $\mu_1$ and $\mu_2$ are changed by an additional $-1$, there is no trivialization.
+The discussion of $U^f(1)$ charge sector is identical to the spinless case: start from the original trivial state (\ref{p4m original trivial state}), take above 1D bubble constructions on $\tau_j$ with $l_j\in\mathbb{Z}$ times, it leads to a new 0D block-state labeled by:

-Similar with the spinless case, all states with the form (\ref{p4m U(1) spin-1/2 trivial state}) are trivial, and forming the following group:
+Again, all states with the form (\ref{p4m U(1) spin-1/2 trivial state}) are trivial, forming the following group:

-because the $U^f(1)$ charge sector for systems with spinless and spin-1/2 fermions is identical.
 Different independent nontrivial 0D block-states can be labeled by different group elements of the following quotient group:

 Here $2\mathbb{Z}$ means that we can only decorate even number of complex fermions on each 0D block.